Basic Configuration Server to Avoid Hardcoding in iOS Applications

 ALTER USER 'root'@'localhost' IDENTIFIED BY 'MySecretPassw0rd!';

-We should not use root account in real life, but for the demo it is just fine.
-I won’t use my running locally MariaDB instance on the production. 😅
+We should not use the root account in real-life scenarios, but it’s fine for the demo.
+I won’t use my locally running MariaDB instance in production. 😅

 Database Schema

-I would like sort of key-value storage that can be fetched from the backend side and stored in a local database.
-Additionally I would like to keep track of the updates so I won’t fetch configurations I already have on my device up-to-date.
+I would like a key-value storage system that can be fetched from the backend and stored in a local database.
+Additionally, I want to track updates to ensure that I don’t fetch configurations that are already up-to-date on my device.

 We could build more complex versioning system.
 But I would keep it simple and use timestamps.
 Thanks to DEFAULT